What does

 Performing at Antone's in Austin, Texas on March 22, 2011 at the Tribute for Pinetop Perkins, who passed away the day before, March 21, 2011:

-Fireant Festival, Marshall, Texas, October 9th, 2010:
+FireAnt Festival, Marshall, Texas, October 9th, 2010:

 Thanks to the Wiley College Cheerleaders for their great, energetic improvisatory dancing!